tomwhi/snpCrmAnnotation/README.md

 The schema of the MySQL database (without the large amount of data included) is included as a database dump, in "PWM_db_schema.sql".

 # Dependencies
 The resource requires a hacked version of FIMO from the MEME package, in which an additional command line option "--allow-overlap" has been added.
-A git repository containing this hack is available at XXX.
+A git repository containing this hack is available at https://github.com/tomwhi/meme_WithFimoHack

 # Usage
 "snpCrmAnnotation.py" is used to run annotation of a set of SNPs of interest